Sportswashing derby: Chelsea-Newcastle bound by murky owners

 Newcastle certainly has the richest owners in football.
 But it is an ownership that denies Newcastle fans the ability to assume a moral high ground.
 And yet during a match where the chants were most memorable, they still bellowed: “Abramovich is a war offender”.

-Abramovich was targeted in a crackdown on the assets of Russian oligarchs in Britain with Moscow’s invasion of Ukraine — one that has been condemned by the Premier League — in its third week.
+Abramovich has not commented since being targeted in a crackdown on the assets of Russian oligarchs in Britain since Moscow launched the invasion of Ukraine that the Premier League has condemned.

 And yet, the same league officials in October approved the sale of Newcastle to the Saudi sovereign wealth fund led by crown prince Mohammed bin Salman despite protests by human rights activists and insisting the kingdom didn’t control the club.